rkl110/oauth2-kanidm/README.md

-# Nextcloud Provider for OAuth 2.0 Client
+# Kanidm Provider for OAuth 2.0 Client

-This package provides Nextcloud OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).
+This package provides Kanidm OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

 This package is compliant with [PSR-1][], [PSR-2][] and [PSR-4][].
 If you notice compliance oversights, please send a patch via pull request.